cblech/vulkanInitList/README.md

 ## Build it yourself

 It is incredibly easy to build this yourself.
-You dont even need any kind of compiler or special Software.
+You don't even need any kind of compiler or special Software.
 All you need is a reasonably new Web Browser with JavaScript enabled.

 - Download this Repository to your PC.
 - Take a look at the `generateTemplate.js` file and modify it to your desire.
-- Open `VulkanSpec.html` in a Web Browser.
-Give it a second to load the file, it is quite big.
+- Open a `VulkanSpec_X.X.X.html` in a Web Browser.
+You can either use one of the already provided ones or download a specific one as described below.
+Allow it a second to load the file, it is huge.
 - Click the big `Generate` button.
-Give it another second to generate the Template file.
+Allow it another second to generate the Template file.
-- Your Browser should Prompt you to "Download" a file.
+- Your Browser should prompt you to "Download" a file.
 Save it somewhere
 - Now you can install this file (see the Installation section above)

+## Using a different Vulkan Spec

+If you want to use a different Vulkan Spec, you can download it from the Khronos Website.
+You can find available specs here: https://registry.khronos.org/vulkan/specs/.
+Make sure to download the full HTML version.
+E.g.: The Vulkan 1.0 Core without extensions can be found here: https://registry.khronos.org/vulkan/specs/1.0/html/vkspec.html

 ## Bug Reports

 I haven't done any extensive testing on this.
-If you find a bug or another problem please open an Issue
+If you find a bug or another problem, please open an Issue